Skip to Content

 : 1 week (Monday through Friday)

-Locations: Waltham, MA (ONLINE for 2021)
+Locations: Waltham, MA

 Bentley University’s Hughey Center for Financial Services offers an investment camp for kids that teaches all about global financial markets.
 They host it in their Trading Room, where students learn through doing.

-Topics and activities taught by senior level executives in the financial services industry include:
+Topics and activities taught by senior-level executives in the financial services industry include:

 • Simulated trading exercises